Dear readers of ADxS.org, please forgive the disruption.

 The GR regulates / influences 1726

-• The re-activation of the HPA axis to stop the stress response27
+• The reactivation of the HPA axis to end the stress response27

 • The mobilization of energy for the recovery and restoration phase

-• Promoting memory formation to recall the current stress process for future stress responses
+• The promotion of memory formation to remember the current stress process for future stress reactions

-• The activation of CRH and ascending aminergic pathways in the amygdala
+• Activation of CRH and ascending aminergic pathways in the amygdala

 • The metabolization of enzymes

-• Has anti-inflammatory effect by binding cortisol to GR in the cytosol of leukocytes11
+• Has an anti-inflammatory effect by binding cortisol to GR in the cytosol of leukocytes11

 • Induces synthesis of anti-inflammatory cytokines